Current Job Opportunity

 *The successful candidate will be hired at the minimum salary.

-This position is responsible for providing statewide support to Florida’s problem-solving courts program within the Office of Court Improvement (OCI).
-This position conducts financial and performance monitoring of state funded problem-solving courts to help ensure program operations are in accordance with budgetary and policy requirements.
-Responsibilities include: monitoring monthly invoices, recording and analyzing monthly expenditure data, reviewing program budgets and managing the state program budget, assisting circuits with developing and reviewing contracts, reviewing and analyzing data, organizing meetings and preparing meeting agendas, conducting conference calls, planning and conducting trainings, and providing technical assistance to problem-solving court staff.
-Other duties include responding to external requests for data and information and providing support on other projects, as needed.
+This position provides statewide support to Florida’s child welfare-related problem-solving courts programs, specifically dependency drug courts and early childhood courts, within the Office of Court Improvement (OCI).
+This position serves as the OCI subject matter expert for dependency drug courts and coordinates training and technical assistance opportunities for judges, judicial officers, court staff, and child welfare stakeholders.
+This position supports statewide data collection and provides training and technical support to the users of the Florida Dependency Court Information System.
+Responsibilities include: reviewing and analyzing data, organizing meetings and preparing meeting agendas, conducting conference calls, planning and conducting trainings, and providing technical assistance to problem-solving court staff.
+Other duties include responding to external requests for data and information and providing support on other dependency court projects, as needed.
 This position also provides staff support to Supreme Court committees and advisory groups, with responsibilities including: coordinating workgroup communication and meetings, preparing meeting materials, editing and revising documents, conducting research, taking meeting minutes, and other tasks as necessary.
-The position works independently, reporting major activities through periodic meetings with the assigned court operations consultant.
+The position works independently, reporting major activities through periodic meetings with the assigned senior court operations consultant.

 Education and Training Guidelines